MetOs-UiO/sphinx-docs-example/content/index.rst

 Code documentation lesson
 =========================

+The documentation on this webpage is made to help users of the clusters offered by `Sigma2 <https://www.sigma2.no/>`__ to run and contribute to the development of the `Community Terrestrial Systems Model (CTSM) <https://github.com/ESCOMP/CTSM>`__.

 In this lesson we will discuss different solutions for implementing and deploying code documentation.

+Here we will learn the stuff you normally see.
+This is more and more.

 We will learn how to build documentation with the **documentation generator** `Sphinx <http://www.sphinx-doc.org>`__ (and compare it